ijpb/MorphoLibJ/README.md

-ijpb-plugins
+MorphoLibJ
 ============

-Collection of ImageJ plugins created at INRA-IJPB Modeling and Digital Imaging lab
+Collection of mathematical morphology methods and plugins for ImageJ, created at INRA-IJPB Modeling and Digital Imaging lab.

 The library implements several functionalities that were missing in the ImageJ software, and that were not or only partially covered by other plugins.